ryanafolk/eco-discretizer/README.md

 ---------
 This script uses *k*-means clustering to discretize climatic datasets.
 The point is to convert continuous data to a discrete form that is useful for large numbers of comparative methods that use discrete data and also for exploratory analyses.

-The script accepts as inputs a species list file and lists of extracted environmental data for points (format is with occurrences in rows and environmental data in columns, no headers).
+The script accepts as inputs a species list file `specieslist.csv` in the working directory (one species per line) and lists of extracted environmental data for points (format is with occurrences in rows and environmental data in columns, no headers).
+The naming format should be, e.g., `pno1_Species_a.csv`.
 These must be in the same directory as the script.
 The output is a csv containing the species labels and a numeric character coding from 0 to *k* - 1.

 The distance matrices (raw and normalized) and k-means distortions are also saved in case they are useful for something.
 One idea is to plot the final averaged distance matrix in R, using a plot that makes sense like an MDS analysis.
 Classification surprises often happen when an individual is intermediate between an expected group and some neighbor.